kotebeg/data-science/pandas/questions.md

 Both sets have the same mean (90), but Set B has a higher standard deviation because the scores are more spread out.

 **In summary,** standard deviation is a valuable metric for understanding the distribution of data and making informed decisions based on that information.

+## percentile

+The 25th percentile, 50th percentile (median), and 75th percentile **don’t add up** to 100% in the way you're thinking.
+Percentiles represent **positions** in the data, not parts of a whole.

+- The **25th percentile** means 25% of values are below or equal to 13.3475.
+- The **50th percentile (median)** means 50% of values are below or equal to 17.795.
+- The **75th percentile** means 75% of values are below or equal to 24.1275.

+These are **cumulative**, not separate parts that you add together.